jinghuazhao/physalia/docs/slides/slides.md

 # Tools to Render Markdown Slides

-Three of them are indicated here,
+Four of them are indicated here,

 - **Pandoc**: Convert Markdown to various formats, including slides in HTML5 or LaTeX Beamer.
 - **Reveal.js**: Use [Reveal.js](https://revealjs.com/) for beautiful web-based presentations.
 Convert your Markdown using `reveal-md`.
 - **Marp**: A tool for creating slides directly from Markdown and exporting them to PDF or PowerPoint.
+- **quarto**: Contains comprehensive facilities for rendering presentations including support for pandoc/Reveal.js, see <https://quarto.org/>.

 ---